Social Icons

 Directed by Lau Kar-Leung

-After I was done watching this film, I started again and watched it one more time.
-This is the best martial arts film that there is, there is none like it and the fluidity in the moves by none other than the Drunken Master himself Jackie Chan is one that you have to see to understand why it said to be great.
+After I finished watching this film, I started it again and watched it one more time.
+This is the best martial arts film out there—there’s none like it.
+The fluidity in the moves by none other than the Drunken Master himself, Jackie Chan, is something you have to see to understand why it’s considered great.
+The story and the wonderful acting of the late Anita Mui (as Ling, Wong Fei Hung’s stepmother) were also enough to keep you glued to the screen.

-This is the second collaboration between Jackie Chan and Anita Mui, the first being Miracles (1989) their last collaboration was 1995's Rumble in the Brox.
+This is the second collaboration between Jackie Chan and Anita Mui, the first being Miracles (1989).
+Their last collaboration was Rumble in the Bronx (1995).

-American’s have adopted martial arts into their movies, but there is none that I have seen that is enough to overthrow what Jackie Chan dished out in this movie.
-Whether you call it Drunken Master II or The Legend of Drunken Master, here is a movie that practically everyone that has seen it has loved it, and if you have not seen it, where have you been all these years.
+The movie isn’t a continuation of Jackie Chan’s Drunken Master (1978).
+This was Chan’s first traditional-style martial arts film since Dragon Lord (1981), and it was done to perfection.
+Every fight scene leaves you wondering, “How the hell did he do that?”
+Americans have adopted martial arts into their movies, but I haven’t seen any that can overthrow what Jackie Chan delivered in this film.
+Whether you call it Drunken Master II or The Legend of Drunken Master, this is a movie that practically everyone who’s seen it has loved.
+And if you haven’t seen it, where have you been all these years?

-This caused the owner of the luggage, (British Consulate stealing Chinese artefacts) to trace down Wong Fei Hung and try to retrieve the artefact.
-Also, the man he met in the train also tracked him down with the same agenda.
-Now Fei Hung is in the middle of a battle between the man from the train who is trying to make sure that the Chinese heritage is not stolen away to Britain and the British Consulate.
+This leads the owner of the luggage—a British Consulate official stealing Chinese artifacts—to track down Wong Fei Hung and try to retrieve the artifact.
+Meanwhile, the man from the train also tracks him down with the same agenda.
+Now, Fei Hung is caught in the middle of a battle between the man from the train, who’s trying to protect Chinese heritage from being stolen by the British, and the British Consulate.

-The movie is made up of the finest Martial Arts that there is, and this film is seen as one of the best Martial Arts films that there is.
-There is no reason why every home should not own a copy of this movie; it is one of the best Action/Comedy that you will get to see, and the final fight in the steel mill is worth seeing twice.
+The movie features some of the finest martial arts ever put on screen, and it’s widely regarded as one of the best martial arts films ever made.
+There’s no reason every home shouldn’t own a copy of this movie.
+It’s one of the best action-comedies you’ll ever see, and the final fight in the steel mill is worth watching twice.

 0 comments: